Russell Johnson (acoustician): Career

 After Yale, Johnson entered the field of acoustics and theatre planning.
 From 1954 to 1970, he worked for Bolt, Beranek and Newman in Cambridge, Massachusetts.
 The firm was the country's first large commercial acoustical consulting firm and was founded by physicists trained at Harvard and the Massachusetts Institute of Technology.
 He worked there as founder and principal consultant of the Theatre Consulting Division, and as technical coordinator for concert hall and opera house design, including acoustics.
-In 1970, Johnson decided to start his own firm, initially called 'Russell Johnson & Associates', and later renamed Artec Consultants Inc.
+In 1970, Johnson decided to start his own firm, initially called Russell Johnson & Associates, and later renamed Artec Consultants Inc.

 Some of the early acclaimed facilities on which Johnson worked include the Orchestra Shell Renovation, Derngate Centre, Grand Theatre de Quebec, Centennial Concert Hall, Crouse-Hinds Concert Theater, Hamilton Place in Canada, Tampa Bay Performing Arts Center, and Place des Arts.

-As chairman Johnson also led Artec on projects such as the Harpa (concert hall) in Reykjavík, the Winspear Centre in Edmonton, Domaine Forget in Charlevoix and acoustical upgrade of the Roy Thomson Hall.
-He also revolutionized the profession with adjustable acoustic equipment that could create different acoustic environments for different performance types.
+As chairman Johnson also led Artec on projects such as the Harpa in Reykjavík, the Winspear Centre in Edmonton, Domaine Forget in Charlevoix and acoustical upgrade of the Roy Thomson Hall.
+He revolutionized the profession with adjustable equipment that could create different acoustic environments for different performance types.

-In addition, he studied the history of concert hall design and concluded that the best halls were built between about 1840 and 1905.
-After this time demand arose for concert halls that could serve multiple purposes, hosting symphonies as well as music theater, choral societies and lectures.
+He studied the history of concert hall design and concluded that the best halls were built between about 1840 and 1905.
+After then, demand arose for concert halls that could serve multiple purposes, hosting symphonies as well as music theater, choral societies, and lectures.
 Smaller auditoriums gave way to venues that could hold 3,000 to 4,000 people.
 These trends, Johnson believed, led to acoustical nightmares.
-Therefore, he persuaded many owners and architects to return to the basic shape and dimensions of beloved older halls like the Musikverein in Vienna, the Amsterdam Concertgebouw and Symphony Hall in Boston; all-of-which are shoebox-shaped and relatively small.
+Therefore, he persuaded many owners and architects to return to the basic shape and dimensions of beloved older halls like the Musikverein in Vienna, the Amsterdam Concertgebouw and Symphony Hall in Boston, all of which are shoebox-shaped and relatively small.

-Johnson's talents helped make him the go-to person for acoustic design and at time led to his having also worked in collaboration with some of great architects of the world including Cesar Pelli, Jean Nouvel, I.M.
+Johnson's talents helped make him the go-to person for acoustic design.
+He worked in collaboration with some of the great architects of the world, including Cesar Pelli, Jean Nouvel, I.M.
 Pei, Moshe Safdie, Barton Myers, Bing Thom, Michael Wilford, Eberhard Zeidler, Fred Lebensold, Sir James Stirling, Robert Venturi, and Rafael Viñoly.